Nutrition and Cancer: Fueling Your Body for Healing

 About Dr. Sharpe

 Dr. Natalie Sharpe is an expert oncologist with over 20 years of experience, having trained and worked in some of the most prestigious medical institutions in the United States.
-Now a full-time physician with the Doctors Hospital team, she treats patients with all types of cancer.
+Now a full-time physician with the Doctors Hospital oncology team, she treats patients with all types of cancer.
 However, one of her primary passions remains the management of breast cancer, a field closely tied to her early research at Columbia University.

 Your Chemo Companion